AdobeDocs/experience-manager-learn.en/help/assets/advanced/asset-insights-launch-tutorial.md

 ---
-title: Set up Asset Insights with AEM Assets and Adobe Launch
+title: Set up Asset Insights with AEM Assets and tags
-description: In this five-part video series, let's walk through the setup and configuration of Asset Insights for Experience Manager deployed via Launch By Adobe.
+description: In this five-part video series, let's walk through the setup and configuration of Asset Insights for Experience Manager deployed via tags.
 feature: Asset Insights
 version: 6.4, 6.5
 topic: Integrations